-The burden of proof of residency is the student's responsibility and acceptable documentation must be provided to the Admissions Office prior to the first day of the semester in which the residency status is to be applied.
+The burden of proof of residency is the student's responsibility and acceptable documentation must be provided to the Admissions Office prior to the first day of the semester in which the residency status is to be applied, otherwise out of-district tuition will be accessed.
 Retroactive residency adjustments will not be considered.